 4 Jaw Independent Chuck

 The four-jaw independent chuck offers four jaws.
-One can adjust each of the jaws separately by a chance wrench.
+One can adjust each of the jaws separately with a chance wrench.
 However, they typically hold wound, hexagonal, round, and irregular workpieces.
 You can reverse this jaw to keep the product from inside.

 Four Jaw Combination Chuck

 Another type of wood lathe chuck is ideal for repetitive tasks.
-They are great as it gives both the advantage of a scroll and independent chuck.
+They are great as it gives both the advantage of a scroll and an independent chuck.
 You can think of adjusting the jaws independently.
 Once set, you can open and close the jaws simultaneously.

 Three Jaw Universal Chuck